MONICA-Project/GOST-tools/readme.md

 In addition to the --template command, one must use the -create command, to specify:

--how many items create
+* how many items create

--in which file store them
+* in which file store them

+* the type of the created item (the program will check for the mandatory fields and default fields values, according to it)

+* other custom field values, if needed (this will override the value definition given in template or in default implementation)

+Those specifications are preceded respectively by "num", "file", "type" and by < field name >  < field value >

-Those values are given with the --create command, preceded by respectively "num" and "file", so our final command will be:
+So our final command will be:
 ```
---template <template file path> --create num 10 file <storing_file_path>
+--template <template file path> --create num n file <storing_file_path> type t
 ```

-In the case you don't want to use a template, it is possible to pass as --create arguments the custom values that you want to assign to a specified field, precede by the field's value.
+In the case you don't want to use a template, it is possible to use only the --create command.
+You have to pass as --create arguments the custom values that you want to assign to a specified field, preceded by the field's value.

 So the command of this use case will be
 ```
---create num 10 file <storing_file_path> metadata "chosen metadata value"
+--create num n file <storing_file_path> metadata "chosen metadata value" type t
 ```
 ######Second step: posting the created records to the server
 To post a file of records to the GOST server, you have to use the --post command